 The DCP 160 Modelling Documentation (Attachment 3) sets out the changes made to the CDCM model, the revised CDCM model, and the tariff impacts in more detail and the Working Group is interested in Parties views on the changes made the CDCM model and the impact that this change has on the different tariff types.

+All DNOs have successfully populated the DCP 160 CDCM model and replicated the expected resulting outputs from this modified model.